I want to travel more;

 Home just isn’t great for solo travel

 In the US, travel alone outside big cities seems to involve the choice of sitting in a bar talking to a bored bartender (assuming there even is one) or being alone in the motel room with the TV.
 As a solo male you have to be careful, even in a motel pool.
 Somebody is bound to think that you’re there to abduct their kids.
 (Have had that experience more than once.)
 Forget about talking to strangers.
-Campgrounds are usually designed for isolation too: private outdoor living rooms with their own private fire pits, private camp tables, etc. Great if you never want to encounter anybody else away from the bathing/toilet areas, but not so great if the ability to encounter people along the way is part of the reason you’re solo in the first place.
-As I noticed the first night on the road, even the campground/holiday parks in NZ — like others in many places in the world — are designed with shared, communal facilities.
-They work for those of us who are often alone but want to connect with others at times.
-And as I noted early on, lots of solo travelers, even solo female hitch-hikers.
-The paranoia the isolates solo travelers in the US just isn’t there.
+Campgrounds are usually designed for isolation too: private outdoor living rooms with their own private fire pits, private camp tables, etc. Great if you never want to encounter anybody else away from the bathing/toilet areas, but not so great if the desire to encounter like-minded people along the way is part of the reason you’re solo in the first place.
+As I noticed the first night on the road, even the campgrounds/holiday parks in NZ — like others in many places in the world — are designed with shared, communal facilities.
+They work for those of us who are traveling alone but want to connect with others at times.
+There are lots of solo travelers, even solo female hitch-hikers.
+The paranoia that discourages and isolates solo travelers in the US just isn’t there.

 In a way, that led me to this latest adventure, and hopefully the next one wherever it may be.
 The time and money I won’t spend at a Utah ski area this month were instead spent at holiday parks in Wanaka and Te Anau.
 That’s the best trade I’ve made in years.